Before we dive into the technical aspects of building a website, try to recall the best website you’ve seen to date.

 Go to the official Divi website or check out this video below to learn more about Divi Builder:

-Build a Website From Scratch using Website Builders
+Building a Website From Scratch using Website Builders (Wix, Squarespace and others)

 Website builders are another tools that allow you to design and build websites without any coding.